Andersonrmm/Basics-of-Coding-projects/README.md

        4. None of the precending
 ___________________________________________________________________________________

-- Thidly, after all questions are answered, the final score will be display, with a personalised message according to your socre, *example*:
+- *Thidly, after all questions are answered, the final score will be display, with a personalised message according to your socre:*

        Congrats you scored the HIGHEST!!!
        Your final result was: 5/5.